PixiEditor/PixiBot/README.md

 2. Click on the "New Application" button and give your new application a name, you can just use your Bot's name

-3. Now you can create a Bot by going in the Bot tab and hitting the "Add Bot" button, this will create the Bot account.
-This action is irreversible!

 ### :cd: Download and install the bot client

 Just download the correct binary from the [releases](https://github.com/PixiEditor/PixiBot/releases/latest) for the machine you will use or you can build it yourself.